Expanding or not, retailers rethink stores

-(Reuters) - Retailers believe there is life left in their brick-and-mortar stores and they’re trying new ways of making them more inviting by pampering customers - both the two- and four-legged kinds.
+(Reuters) - U.S. retailers believe this life left in their brick-and-mortar stores and they’re trying new ways of making them more inviting by pampering customers - both the two- and four-legged kinds.

 PetSmart Inc PETM.O, for instance, will offer overnight dog accommodations at more stores.
 Macy’s Inc (M.N) is offering a “virtual concierge” kiosk, and handbag maker Coach Inc (COH.N) is opening up dozens more men’s sections this year.